-CHECK Weakness and Resistance of your opponent's Active Pokémon.
+B CHECK Weakness and Resistance of your opponent's Active Pokémon.

-Some Pokémon have Weakness or Resistance to Pokémon of certain types, marked in the lower-left corner of the card.
-(For example, Rowlet has Weakness to Pokémon.)
+Some Pokémon have Weakness or Resistance to Pokémon of certain other types, marked in the lower-left corner of the card.
+(For example, Froakie has a Weakness to Pokémon.)
 If the attack does damage, your opponent's Active Pokémon takes more damage if it has Weakness to the attacker's type.
 It takes less damage from a Pokémon if it has Resistance to that Pokémon's type.